 Quick note before we get started: Casey Neistat once said “good content will always outweigh poor equipment” or something along those lines.
 What he means is, you don’t need the best of the best equipment to share your story.
 It can help, yes, but don’t be discouraged if you are starting out with a used backpack and your only camera is on your iPhone.

 Let’s start with the fun stuff!
 I bring my DSLR with me everywhere I go.
 It’s honestly in a backpack that I bring with me in the car everyday.
 That backpack doesn’t leave my side.
 I also equate that to the reason I have a stiff neck half the time, camera gear is heavy!
-I always keep my camera gear with me when traveling, I don’t want to lose all of it if my luggage gets lost or stolen.
+I always keep my camera gear with me when traveling, I don’t want to lose any of it if my luggage gets lost or stolen.
 The other reason to keep your electronics in your carry on when you fly is because the weight of it all will break the bank for your checked bags.
-Hello $100 fee!
+Hello $150 fee!

 It’s no secret that I’m no professional photographer.
 I wanted a camera that I could grow into and learn the ropes on.
 The Canon 77D was that camera.
 I felt like it was a step above Canon’s Rebel series but it wasn’t a big boy full frame.
 I have been super happy with this camera so far.
 It shoots great video and takes sharp images.
 I bring my camera on every trip and keep it in my backpack or carry on bag.
 I also pack a second or third lens and all of the necessary accessories like dongles, chargers, and an external hard drive.

 This is my newest toy.
 I bought the DJI Mavic Air 2 when it was released and I am in LOVE.
 As an aspiring travel blogger I was eager to get those crazy coastal shots from 200 feet up.
 Drone photography is in a whole world of its own but it’s nice to have a second piece of equipment to get a different perspective of your travels.
 I occasionally make videos of my trips (check those out here) and this was going to get me the cool footage I wanted.
-Of course there are some strict guidelines when it comes to drones, so this toy will not be joining me on every trip, but I look forward to growing my skills with it!
+Of course, there are some strict guidelines when it comes to drones, so this toy will not be joining me on every trip, but I look forward to growing my skills with it!

 I made the mistake of buying the best tripod I could find when I first got my DSLR.
 I never took a minute to think that I will be carrying it with me everywhere I go.
 It was a quality tripod no doubt, but bulky and HEAVY.
 I switched over to this travel tripod and it is a whole new world.
 This tripod is small, lightweight and user friendly all without sacrificing quality.
 I love the twist clamps that release the legs easily and the fact that it is so compact that it fits in my backpack.
 Highly recommended!

 Having a GoPro is all you need sometimes!
 I have the Hero 9 Black and love it.
 GoPro’s are great for many reasons, they are compact, durable, and get great footage.
-I bring my GoPro with me on days I don’t want to lug a camera around and basically anytime I am in or the near water.
+I bring my GoPro with me on days I don’t want to lug a camera around and basically anytime I am in or near the water.
 Like I mentioned previously, you don’t need all of the fanciest gear out there.
 If you can only shoot on a GoPro but have good content then you are good to go!

 I bring my Macbook with me everywhere I go.
 Unfortunately my day job doesn’t end even while I’m traveling.
 I keep my laptop in the hotel to catch up on emails before bed but I also use it for editing photos and writing blogs while on the road.
 Some of my best blogs have been written in the notes app on my phone on my flight home, but transferring and editing photos is a much quicker process when I’m on my laptop.